 A little mindfulness while packing will go miles in keeping you happy and comfortable on trail.
 Fortunately, once you have the info it’s easy to do.
 Read on to become a packing ninja.

-If you are just starting out with backpacking, you should also take some time to become familiar with Leave No Trace practices, like how to wash dishes in the backcountry and packing out your toilet paper (yes, really), so you leave the places you visit as beautiful as you found them.
+If you are just starting out with backpacking, you should also take some time to become familiar with Leave No Trace practices, like how to wash dishes in the backcountry and packing out your toilet paper and waste (yes, really), so you leave the places you visit as beautiful as you found them.

 Table of Contents